itasghar786/workout-tracker/README.md

 I WANT to be able to create and track daily workouts

-SO THAT I can track my progess*
+SO THAT I can track my progess*.

 Table of Contents
 Installation